sudouptime/lifelong-golfer-theory/README.md

 - Repeatability
 - Sustainability

-For that reason, this theory does not recommend a single club configuration for every golfer.
+For that reason, this theory does not recommend a single club setup for every golfer.

-The setup presented in this document is only the current implementation.
+The configuration presented in this document is simply the current implementation.

-The optimal implementation will vary depending on distance, physical ability, age, injury history, practice environment, and personal circumstances.
+The optimal implementation depends on driving distance, physical ability, age, injury history, practice environment, and individual circumstances.

-The clubs themselves are not the point.
+The clubs themselves are not what matter.

-What matters is reducing management complexity, assigning clear responsibilities, and building a golf system that can remain sustainable over the long term.
+What matters is reducing management complexity, assigning clear responsibilities, and building a golf system that remains sustainable over the long term.

 ---

 ## Current Implementation

-Within this theory, distance control is achieved primarily through swing length and grip position.
+In this theory, distance control is achieved primarily through swing length and grip position.

-Rather than increasing the number of clubs to create finer distance gaps, each club is assigned a clear role.
+Rather than increasing the number of clubs to create smaller distance gaps, each club is assigned a clearly defined role.

-In the current implementation, the 3W is the maximum-distance club.
+In the current implementation, the 3W serves as the maximum-distance club.

-The longest club is not selected by maximum potential distance alone.
+The longest club is not selected based solely on maximum distance.

-It is selected based on the overall balance of distance, repeatability, physical stress, and compatibility with the rest of the system.
+It is selected based on the overall balance of distance, repeatability, physical demand, and compatibility with the rest of the system.

 The current implementation consists of seven clubs, excluding the putter.